mdn/browser-compat-data/governance.md

 Users who continue to engage with the project and its community will often become more and more involved.
 Such Users may find themselves becoming [Contributors](#Contributors), as described in the next section.

 ### Contributors
 Contributors are community members who contribute in concrete ways to the project, most often in the form of data updates, code and/or documentation.
 Anyone can become a Contributor, and contributions can take many forms.
 There is no expectation of commitment to the project, no specific skill requirements, and no selection process.
+We do expect contributors to follow Mozilla’s Contribution Guidelines.

 Contributors:
 - Have read-only access to source code and therefore can submit changes via pull requests.